No expiration date

 - Is a beautifully preserved 18th-century adobe building that once served as the residence of the Spanish colonial governors. this National Historic Landmark offers a glimpse into Texas' early colonial history.
 Learn all about the Spanish influence that shaped the region. (pass by)

-- One of the oldest continuously operating cathedrals in the United States, stands at the heart of San Antonio with a history dating back to 1731.
+- San Fernando Cathedral, one of the oldest continuously operating cathedrals in the United States, stands at the heart of San Antonio with a history dating back to 1731.
 This stunning Gothic Revival landmark is not only a place of worship but also a significant historical site, housing the remains of heroes from the Battle of the Alamo. (pass by)

 - San Antonio’s historic arts village is a charming district that dates back to the 18th century as one of the city’s first neighborhoods.
 Today, it is a vibrant cultural hub filled with artisan shops, galleries, and restaurants, showcasing local craftsmanship and heritage. (pass by)